pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Outline.md

   * `conic-to => sub ($x, $y, $cx, $cy) {...}`

-    Move the pen to a new position, drawing a conic Bezier arc (also known as a quadratic Beacutezier curve) from the old position, using a single control point.
+    Move the pen to a new position, drawing a conic Bezier arc (also known as a quadratic Bézier curve) from the old position, using a single control point.

     If you don't supply a `conic-to` handler, all conic curves will be automatically translated into cubic curves.

   * `cubic-to => sub ($x, $y, $cx, $cy, $cx2, $cy2) {...}`

-    Move the pen to a new position, drawing a cubic Beacutezier arc from the old position, using two control points.
+    Move the pen to a new position, drawing a cubic Bézier arc from the old position, using two control points.

     Cubic arcs are the ones produced in PostScript by the `curveto` operator.